astronomer/airflow-guides/guides/install.md

 tags: ["Astronomer Platform", "Airflow", "Getting Started"]
 ---

-The purpose of this guide is to describe the Astronomer Platform installation process for platform owners and end users.
+**The purpose of this guide is to describe the Astronomer Platform installation process for platform owners and end users.**

-This is where we recommend getting started with Astronomer.
+This is where we recommend getting started with the Astronomer Platform.

 ---